 How?
-The larvae attach to the roots and stunt plant growth by preventing the root from expanding.
+The larvae attach to the roots and stunt plant growth, preventing the root from expanding.
 This naturally cuts off the plant’s ability to collect water.

 When controlling flies in potted plants, Clemson.edu suggests that the best method of protecting plants from flies is through – prevention.

-But, if you already struggle with fungus gnats, there are a few ways to combat the infestation with chemical and natural methods.
+But, if you already struggle with a fungus gnat problem, there are a few ways to combat the infestation with chemical and natural methods.

-Natural remedies work wonders on eliminating fungus gnats from your plants.
+Natural remedies work wonders in eliminating fungus gnats from your plants.
 There are many different solutions.
-Natural methods often get rid of the flies better than chemical insecticide solutions.
+Natural methods often get rid of flies better than chemical insecticide solutions.